MinnesotaGO logo, link to homepage

 Considerations in Reducing Vehicle Emissions

 A ZEV powered by 100% sustainable fuels, would be the most appropriate vehicle to use from a GHG reduction perspective.
-This chapter of the report identifies several challenges and considerations in adopting cleaner vehicles, both ZEV and those vehicles suing fuels with reduced carbon intensity.
+This chapter of the report identifies several challenges and considerations in adopting cleaner vehicles, both ZEV and those vehicles using fuels with reduced carbon intensity.
 It recognizes that the cost of equipment, such as trucks and supporting fuel infrastructure and fuel, are a vital consideration in the transition to cleaner and greener forms of transportation, in a competitive market, where cost of transportation services is one of the most significant factors in decision making.
 Identifying these challenges is key to the development of climate change initiatives and strategies and realize those opportunities to make significant progress in addressing climate change associated with activities

 Vehicle Duty Cycle